imteekay/machine-learning-research/courses/introduction-to-neural-networks-and-pytorch/best-practices-for-model-training.md

-# Best Practices for Training Linear Regression Models in PyTorch
+# Best Practices for Training Linear Regression Models

 - **Learning Rate**: Setting a moderate initial learning rate (e.g., 0.01) and utilizing learning rate schedulers for dynamic adjustments during training.
 - **Data Standardization**: Scaling input features to have zero mean and unit variance to improve training speed and accuracy.
 Normalizing the output may also be beneficial.